Lamb vs. Beef — Health Impact and Nutrition Comparison

 Compared to mutton and beef, lamb is said to have a more tender texture and a more delicate flavor.

-Beef is used in cultures all over the world, while lamb and mutton are more common in Mediterranean and Middle Eastern cuisine.
+Beef is used in cultures all over the world, while lamb and mutton are more common in Mediterranean cuisine as well as in many dishes in the Middle East.

 Beef and lamb are often used in their ground form, especially in burgers.
 Beef burgers are a lot more popular than lamb burgers.